whitefishdontjump/RepData_PeerAssessment1/PA1_template.md

 ```
 Imputing the missing data did not significantly alter the summary statistics.

-**In summary, the uniform random data and interval matching strategy worked as expected:** NAs were replaced with representative values did not substantially alter the character of the data.
+**In summary, the uniform random data and interval matching strategy worked as expected:**
+The NAs were replaced with representative values which did not substantially alter the character of the data.

 -------------------------------------------------------------------------------